Engineering & Design Department - Where do I start?

 1. Apply for Admission to WWU.

 All students interested in pursuing a degree in our department must be admitted to Western before they can begin the process of declaring as one of our intended majors.
 To learn more, visit the Western Admissions Office.

-A pre-major is a student who is working on completing foundation courses offered by the Engineering & Design Department and other relevant departments.
+A pre-major is a student who is working on foundation courses offered by the Engineering & Design Department and other relevant departments.
 Foundation courses include math, physics, chemistry, engineering, art, and computer science.
-A Pre-major Info Sheet is available for downloand.
+A Pre-major Info Sheet is available for download.